IshatRaihan/Credit-Based-Vending-Machine/README.md

 Each member were assigned with a specific aspect of the system, yet everyone was involved in all the tasks associated with building it.
 The members link:

-Ali Muhit Mustaquim: https://www.linkedin.com/in/ali-muhit-mustaquim-880652193/ Ishat Raihan Jamil: https://www.linkedin.com/in/ishat-raihan-jamil Monoranjan Debnath Rony: https://www.linkedin.com/in/monoranjan-rony-58128113a/ Aminul Islam Olin: https://www.linkedin.com/in/aminul-islam-olin-36bb91192
+Ali Muhit Mustaquim: https://www.linkedin.com/in/ali-muhit-mustaquim-880652193/

+Ishat Raihan Jamil: https://www.linkedin.com/in/ishat-raihan-jamil

+Monoranjan Debnath Rony: https://www.linkedin.com/in/monoranjan-rony-58128113a/

+Aminul Islam Olin: https://www.linkedin.com/in/aminul-islam-olin-36bb91192

-3rd year Electro Mechanical Project
+Third year Electro Mechanical Project
 Mechanical Engineering students of Bangladesh University of Engineering and Technology (BUET)